Materials Science and Engineering with a Year in Industry BEng

 Our courses are designed to include a significant portion of practical work, allowing students to get hands-on experience of important processes and the latest investigative equipment.
 There are frequent occasions when we will ask you to work in the same way as professional engineers, with opportunities to work in industry or on projects of direct industrial interest.

-Over the past four years, more than 95% of Sheffield materials graduates had secured employment or were in further study, six months after graduation.
+Over the past five years, more than 90% of Sheffield materials graduates had secured employment or were in further study, six months after graduation.

 Fees and funding